TimoSommer/MyFirstML/README.md

 ## How to use
 The main machine learning script is located at MyFirstML/machine_learning/run_simple_ML.py.
 Try to execute it and see if everything runs smoothly.
 Then, use this script as starting point for all your machine learning.

+### Input and output data
+Data is inputted in form of a .csv file and put into a pandas DataFrame().
+This dataframe contains all the per-sample information, such as features, targets, predictions,  if a data point belongs to the train or test split etc. This makes it easy to add more columns if necessary.
+Because this script is supposed to be a first starting point for machine learning, tabular data is a good choice.
+However, the script can be easily generalized to CNNs or GNNs by providing a path to an image or graph and then let this model read in the data from the path.

+### Models
+As a simple start into machine learning, the script uses sklearn models and XGB in it's sklearn implementation and makes use of their .fit() and .predict() api.
+It can be easily adapted to models built using tensorflow, jax or pytorch by writing a wrapper providing the .fit() and .predict() api.

+### Train and test data splits
+In usual ML workflows, there is three types of data: the train set, the validation set and the test set.
+Models are trained on the train set, hyperparameters are optimized using the validation set and the final model performance is reported for the test set.
+For the sake of simplicity, MyFirstML restricts itself to train and test data (called 'train' and 'test'): models are trained on the train data and tested on the test data.
+In usual applications, a user would therefore first split off the real test data, and then use the rest of the data for trying out the machine learning pipeline and optimize hyperparameters.
+Only at the very end, the user would read in the entire dataset, label the test and train data accordingly and run MyFirstML a final time to get the performance on the test metrics.

+### Hyperparameter optimization
+MyFirstML is not intended to be a pipeline for optimizing hyperparameters, but to try out models.
+Therefore, hyperparameter optimization needs to be sourced out into one out of many existing frameworks for this purpose, e.g. SigOpt.
+The MyFirstML script can then be called from those other frameworks in an outer loop to do the model training and to report the performance on the validation dataset.

+### Saving and loading models and data
+Data is currently saved by saving the main dataframe (ml.df) and the scores dataframe (ml.df_all_scores) to csv.
+Models are currently saved using joblib.
+This means it is very easy to save and load models, but if you change the sklearn version, you might not be able to load the model anymore.
+If this is an issue, you could either save the model weights and load them into a new model, or use a different saving method.

+### Performance metrics
+The script is currently set up for regression problems and reports the r^2 value and the Mean Absolute Error (MAE) for test and train set.
+Usually, you would expect that a model has a slightly lower performance on the test set than the train set.
+If the difference between the two is very big, this can mean that your model is overfitting.
+In this case, you can try to play around with the hyperparameters of the model to reduce the overfitting.
+If the difference is very small, this can mean that your model is underfitting.
+In this case, you might want to try out a more complex model or add more expressive features to your dataset.

+### Grouping
+Grouping of your dataset can make a lot of sense if you expect your dataset to be very clustered.
+In this case, it might make sense to not have random splis in test and train data, but to train on n-1 groups and to test on the nth group, to get an insight into the performance of the model in predicting completely new data.
+This is especially important for machine learning in natural sciences, where the aim often is to detect novel materials which are quite dissimilar to existing data points.
+To support this, you can provide the name of a column in your dataset to the option 'group'.
+Please make sure that the split into train and test split really works exactly the way you want it, since this is a non-trivial situation.

+### Data scaling
+Most machine learning models perform best if the data is scaled such that each feature/target has a normal distribution with a mean of 0 and a variance of 1.
+This is done by the StandardScaler() in sklearn.
+However, if you have data which varies on a logarithmic scale, it might also make sense to first the logarithm of the data and then to standard scale it.
+Currently the script just supports providing a single scaler for all features and one for all targets, but you can easily implement it so that you can provide a different scaler for each feature/target.
+As a note, models like Neural Networks and Gaussian Processes benefit a lot by the correct scaling, while other models like Linear Regression and Random Forest derivatives are insensitive to linear scaling (but not to non-linear scaling).

 ## Current limitations
 - In its current implementation, the script is made for regression problems, but classification problems are easy to add.